Foods For Constipation In Kids

 They’re Genuinely Constipated

-This is where food plays a huge role but it could be that your toddler is actually constipated and while they want to poop they can’t.
-I know there are child laxatives to help this issue but before resorting to over the counter choices give some of my tricks a try!
+Food plays a huge role in constipation with toddlers.
+Though there can be multiple reasons, it could be they want to poop they can't.
+I know there are child laxatives to help this issue but before resorting to over-the-counter choices try some foods to relieve constipation first.

 They’re Growing